PloyyNK/ku-polls/README.md

 ## Online Polls and Survey

-An application for conducting online polls and surveys based on the [Django Tutorial project][django-tutorial], with additional features.
+An application for conducting online polls and surveys based on Django, with additional features.

 App created as part of the [Individual Software Process](